Bizarre Business Ideas That Actually Made Millions

 How It Made Billions In India:

-- Works well with the Young Generation: Gen Z loves Prank Gift & Prank gifting
+• Works well with the younger generation: Gen Z loves Prank Gift and Prank Gifting.

 Pros: